 - Check your sockets regularly.
 If you see burn marks or they feel hot, get a registered electrician to check them.

 If you have any concerns about the wiring or electrical pug sockets in your home, please have an electrician take a look at them as soon as possible.
 You should not try and solve the problem by yourself unless you are qualified to do so.

 Have an escape plan ready

 When it comes to your home’s fire safety levels, it’s vital that you have some form of escape plan ready in the event of a fire.
-You’ll also need to ensure that everybody in your home understands and knows exactly where to go should there be a fire.
+You’ll also need to ensure that everybody in your home knows exactly where to go should there be a fire.

 Whilst thinking about a possible escape route, East Sussex Fire & Rescue Service suggest you think about the following:

 - The best escape route is often the normal way in and out of your home.